Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC: Introduction

 \section{Introduction}

-\gls{NOMA} is considered as one of the key technologies for fifth-generation (5G) and beyond 5G cellular networks~\cite{Noma}.
-In \gls{NOMA}, the users are multiplexed across the power domain and the \gls{SIC} is employed at the receiver side to decode the data.
+\gls{NOMA} is one of the key technologies for fifth-generation (5G) and beyond 5G cellular networks~\cite{SIG1}.
+In power-domain \gls{NOMA}, the transmitter multiplexes the symbols intended for multiple users with varying power levels and transmits it in the same time-space-frequency resource.
 The capacity improvement with the multiplexing of users in \gls{NOMA} is significantly dependent on the channel conditions of the users~\cite{Mouni}.
-Hence, to achieve higher data rates, the \gls{BS} must optimally choose the number of users to be clustered and allocate the available power to all the users in each cluster.
-Most of the existing works like~\cite{Mouni,DynamicUsers} discuss the user clustering algorithms considering 2 to 3 fixed number of users in each cluster.
-Limited analysis has been performed towards user clustering and power allocation for a generalized number of users in each cluster~\cite{GenPairing}.
+Hence, to achieve higher user data rates, the \gls{BS} must optimally choose the number of users to be clustered together for \gls{NOMA} and suitably allocates the available power to all the users in each cluster~\cite{SIG2}.

-Further, the practical \gls{NOMA} systems have imperfections in \gls{SIC} which significantly impact the network throughput performance~\cite{SICE,SIC}.
-However, only a few works in the literature consider the imperfect \gls{SIC} while proposing various clustering algorithms for \gls{NOMA}~\cite{SIC,Mouni}.
-In~\cite{Mouni}, the authors have proposed user pairing algorithms for downlink \gls{NOMA} systems considering imperfect \gls{SIC} for two users in a \gls{NOMA} cluster.
-To the best of our knowledge, none of the existing works in the literature have discussed the criteria of user clustering and power allocation for downlink NOMA systems with the imperfect \gls{SIC} and a generalized number of users in each cluster.
+The practical \gls{NOMA} systems have imperfections in \gls{SIC} which significantly impact the network throughput performance~\cite{jose}.
+The imperfections in the \gls{SIC} strongly impact the higher channel gain user rates, and hence, impose conditions where \gls{NOMA} pairing for certain users may not be beneficial for the overall system~\cite{Mouni}.
+However, most of the existing works like~\cite{UP1, UP2} discuss the user clustering algorithms considering two users in each cluster under a perfect \gls{SIC} scenario.
+A few works in the literature have considered the imperfect \gls{SIC} while proposing 2-user pairing algorithms for \gls{NOMA}~\cite{Mouni,UP3}.
+Nevertheless, limited analysis has been performed towards user clustering and power allocation for a generalized number of users in each cluster in the presence of imperfections in \gls{SIC}~\cite{UP4, GenPairing}.

+To the best of our knowledge, this is the first work that considers the \gls{MSD} criterion for user clustering and power allocation for the downlink NOMA systems with a generalized number of users in each cluster and with the imperfect \gls{SIC}.
+Clustering schemes have been proposed in literature under the assumption that \gls{NOMA} consistently outperforms \gls{OMA}.
+However, it is not always the case in practice.